dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 1. Open the **Maintenance** app and click **Program** \> **Tracked entity type**.

-2. Click the add button or an already exsisting **tracked entity type**.
+2. Click the add button or an already existing **tracked entity type**.

 3. Type a **Name** of the tracked entity.